akerdi/learn_assembly/README.md

 ## Run

-I work in Windows's WSL ubuntu20.04, download nasm, and Using VSCode(Windows vscode link to ubuntu):
+I work on Windows's WSL ubuntu20.04, download nasm, and Using VSCode(VSCode linking to WSL):

 ```
 Platform    : Windows WSL - Ubuntu20.04